|

 after two exclamation marks (!!).

-The default value for --secontext is !full,mismatch which
+The default value for --secontext is !full,mismatch that

 prints only the type instead of full context and doesn't